 However, here is what I’ve done normally.

-Warning before you attempt making any change in the registry, make sure you have the original registry backed up.
-This can save your mass if you did something wrong.
+Warning before you attempt to make any change in the registry make sure you have the original registry backed up.
+This can save your mess if you did something wrong.

 1. Copy the original Default profile folder in C:\users to the new location. (by default this “Default” directory is hidden, you need to go Tools > Folder Options > View (tab) > Show Hidden files, folders, and drivers.)

-3. Open Registry Editor by type regedit from command line, and navigate to HKEY_LOCAL_MACHINE\SOFTWARE\MICROSOFT\WINDOWS NT\CurrentVersion\ProfileList.
+3. Open Registry Editor by type Regedit from the command line, and navigate to HKEY_LOCAL_MACHINE\SOFTWARE\MICROSOFT\WINDOWS NT\CurrentVersion\ProfileList.